krobelus/rate-experiments/README.md

 figure @fig:cross-rate-d-drat-trim shows that `rate` is faster than `DRAT-trim` on most instances.

-![Correlation of the number of reason deletions and the absolute runtime overhead of checking specified DRAT.](p/correlation-reason-deletions-time-delta.svg){#fig:correlation-reason-deletions-time-delta}
+![Correlation of the number of concrete reason deletions and the absolute runtime overhead of checking specified DRAT.](p/correlation-reason-deletions-time-delta.svg){#fig:correlation-reason-deletions-time-delta}

-![Correlation of the number of reason deletions and the absolute overhead in terms of memory usage of checking specified DRAT.](p/correlation-reason-deletions-space-delta.svg){#fig:correlation-reason-deletions-space-delta}
+![Correlation of the number of concrete reason deletions and the absolute overhead in terms of memory usage of checking specified DRAT.](p/correlation-reason-deletions-space-delta.svg){#fig:correlation-reason-deletions-space-delta}